 It is the philosophy of CalArts that training in the arts should go hand-in-hand with a liberal arts education that allows students to understand their art in relation to larger social, political, cultural, and scientific contexts.
 For this reason, it is expected that 40% of your program of study will be comprised of courses taken from Critical Studies.
 For a longer description of the Critical Studies philosophy and its curriculum, see the Course Catalog .

-All BFA candidates are expected to have taken a total of 46 units in Critical Studies by the time of graduation.
+All BFA candidates are required to take a total of 46 units in Critical Studies by the time of graduation.
 This amounts to 2-3 courses per semester and represents about 40 percent of each student's overall course load.

 First-year students must also take a one-semester Foundation Course, chosen from a variety of subjects ranging from literature to contemporary politics to the biological sciences.
 Both Writing Arts and the Foundation Course have an intensive writing workshop component.
 In addition to these two required, first-year courses, students will take one course each semester from the Critical Studies curriculum array.
 It is strongly advised that these are chosen from our 200 level courses.

 Throughout the remaining three years, students must get at least two units in each of the following Critical Studies categories:

 The remaining units are elective and drawn from other courses offered by the School of Critical Studies, or can be fulfilled through Advanced Placement credits and liberal arts/general education transfer credits from other regionally accredited colleges and universities.
 To successfully complete the 46 units, it is expected that after the first year, the student will need to take an average of three Critical Studies courses per semester.

 Foundation courses are intended to provide you with basic knowledge of, and critical perspectives pertaining to, areas of study in the liberal arts.
 One foundation course is required in your first year of study at CalArts.

 Courses which are marked with an asterisk ("*") next to the course number in the catalog are considered foundation.